Senate unanimously passes anti-lynching bill after century of failure

 The legislation would amend the U.S. Code to designate lynching a hate crime punishable by up to 30 years in prison.
 More than 4,000 people, mostly African Americans, were reported lynched in the United States from 1882 to 1968, in all but a handful of states.
 Ninety-nine percent of perpetrators escaped state or local punishment, according to Rush’s office.

-The House last month approved the bill on a bipartisan 410-to-4 vote after an often-emotional debate.
+The House last month approved the bill on a bipartisan 410-to-3 vote after an often-emotional debate.

 Throughout history, lawmakers tried, and failed, to pass anti-lynching bills nearly 200 times.
 The earliest such attempt came in 1900, when Rep. George Henry White (R-N.C.), then the country’s only Black member of Congress, stood on the floor of the House and read the text of his unprecedented measure, which would have prosecuted lynchings at the federal level.
 The bill later died in committee.